mzramle/pku_online/README.md

 # MAP-02-G007-PKUOnline-Flutter-App
-This a project that aims to develop a Flutter Health Appointment app for UTM PKU for UTM Residents
+This is a project that aims to develop a Flutter Health Appointment App for UTM PKU for UTM Residents